 In its original submittal, the Corps conducted a Tier I evaluation and concluded that no further testing was required.
 However, the Commission and EPA raised concerns about evidence of possible contaminants in a nearby marinas and inflows of contaminants from San Diego Creek (largest source of fresh water and sediment to Newport Bay) and the Pacific Coast Highway Bridge.
-Based on these concerns, EPA and the Commission rejected a Tier I evaluation of the area as adequate to authorize ocean disposal and recommended full Tier III testing for the Newport Bay material.
-However, the Corps collected bulk chemistry data and used that information to argue that the regulatory agencies should authorize ocean disposal without additional toxicity and bioaccumulation testing.
-These bulk chemistry data indicate that the sediment is not contaminated and is similar to sediment recently dredged from lower Newport Bay and disposed of at LA-3.
-The EPA has reviewed this data and believes that it is sufficient to support a determination that the proposed dredge material is suitable for ocean disposal without conducting the Tier III biological tests (Exhibit 6).
-Since the Corps recognizes that EPA's and the Commission's conclusions are based on draft bulk chemistry data, it has agreed to postpone dredging until both EPA and the Commission staff review and concur with the final analysis of the sediment chemistry (Exhibit 7).
-Therefore, the Commission finds that the proposed project is consistent with the water quality policies of the CCMP.
+Based on these concerns, EPA and the Commission rejected a Tier I evaluation of the area as adequate to authorize ocean disposal.
+The Commission staff and EPA have recommended full Tier III testing for the Newport Bay material.
+However, the Corps proposes to collect bulk chemistry data and use that information to allow authorization of ocean disposal without additional toxicity and bioaccumulation testing.
+Since, at this point, the consistency determination does not include any chemical, toxicity, or bioaccumulation data, the Commission cannot determine if the material is contaminated, if it is suitable for ocean disposal, or affects water quality resources and habitat resources of the coastal zone.
+Therefore, the Commission finds that the Corps' consistency determination lacks sufficient information to determine consistency with the water quality policies of the CCMP.